 macOS Monterey download fail

-The very first blocker you might experience is macOS Monterey downloading problems.
 When trying to download Monterey from Software Update, you could see an error that reads “Installation could not continue” or something like that.
 A few possible solutions:

 Check device compatibility